Wejo Anticipates Earlier Free - GuruFocus.com

-Wejo Group Limited (NASDAQ: WEJO), a global leader in Smart Mobility for Good™ cloud and software solutions for connected, electric and autonomous vehicle data, announced today the implementation of additional cost reductions to extend Wejo’s capital runway and materially accelerate its anticipated Free Cash Flow* breakeven point from previous projections of mid-2024 to mid-2025.
+Wejo Group Limited (NASDAQ: WEJO), a global leader in Smart Mobility for Good™ cloud and software solutions for connected, electric and autonomous vehicle data, announced today the implementation of additional cost reductions to extend Wejo’s capital runway and materially accelerate its anticipated Free Cash Flow* breakeven point from previous projections of mid-2025 to mid-2024.

 The Company is focusing its revenue growth opportunities, streamlining operations, lowering spend on marketing, reducing its office footprint and implementing strategic workforce reductions.
 Additionally, Wejo is advancing in its efforts to raise $100 million anchored by our previously announced business combination with TKB Critical Technologies 1 (NASDAQ: USCT) (“TKB”), which to date has retained $57 million in its trust, and the Company’s push to secure strategic investors in the first step of our PIPE equity financing process.